Effective date: 17 November, 2021

 - Account and Profile Information

 We collect information about you when you register for an account, create or modify your profile, set preferences, sign-up for or make purchases through the Services.
-For example, you provide your contact information (name, surname, email address, job title) and, in some cases, billing information, when you register for the Services.
-You also have the option of adding a display name, profile photo, job title/name of employer, and other details to your profile information to be displayed in our Services.
+For example, you provide your contact information (name, surname, email address) and, in some cases, billing information, when you register for the Services.
+You also have the option of adding a display name, profile photo, company name and logo and other details to your profile information to be displayed in our Services.
 We keep track of your preferences when you select your settings for the Services.

 If you decide to log in with Google, Facebook, LinkedIn or other social media account, you consent for Flow to have access to your respective profile data on such a social media account.